Diva (Annie Lennox album): Composition

 Speaking to the BBC in 1992, Lennox said that the song "Why" is "a deep dialogue with myself", stating that the song was inspired by ones lack of communication.
 At the end of the song, Lennox describes the ending as "a big rant", stating that she wrote that part of the song to affirm to others that she is not what she had often been portrayed by others to be.
 She described her writing technique for the ending of the song as a "denouncement of things that had been applied" to her up until that point in her career, further adding that she "reserves the right" to not let people know exactly who she is as a person.
 Lennox stated in the same interview that she wished for her creativity to be true during the writing of the album, stating, "if you are going to be creative you better be off the wall rather than sitting in the middle of it all feeling comfortable".

 Lennox claimed that "Cold" was "less bitter" and "less edgy" than the likes of "Why", reflecting her frame of mind of feeling fulfilled and complete, rather than a feeling of misery, citing the "hindsight" of her experiences and seeing it positively rather than negatively.
-"Money Can't Buy It" was written in relation to Lennox's experience of childbirth, stating in an interview with BBC that she would "like to have more children", saying that becoming a mother has "changed her life and of course its going to have some affect", further adding it has brought many "qualities back into my life that I feel I had been missing for years, that's the beauty of children".
-She indicated her upbringing as an only child was her inspiration behind the writing of the song, and that she wished for her own child to grow up with a sibling which Lennox did not experience in her own upbringing.
-She acknowledged "it is not like going to the supermarket and it being something you can buy, you never know how it will work out".
+"Money Can't Buy It" was written in relation to Lennox's experience of childbirth, stating in an interview with the BBC that she would "like to have more children", saying that becoming a mother has "changed her life, and of course it's going to have some effect", further adding it has brought many "qualities back into my life that I feel I had been missing for years, that's the beauty of children".
+Lennox indicated that her own upbringing as an only child inspired the song, noting her wish for her daughter to have the sibling she never had.
+She acknowledged that "it is not like going to the supermarket and it being something you can buy; you never know how it will work out".

-She said that songs she has written, both for Diva and with Eurythmics partner Dave Stewart, were "intensely personal", stating she "cannot go outside of myself and looking at other peoples situations and reinterpreting them in some kind of story form".
+She said that songs she has written, both for Diva and with Eurythmics partner Dave Stewart, were "intensely personal", stating she "cannot go outside of myself and looking at other people's situations and reinterpreting them in some kind of story form".
 She said she "loved that kind of songwriting", but claimed it "does not apply to my own ability" and she finds it easier to "confront herself" during songwriting.